WEB-DEVELOPER-ENGINEER/alx-system_engineering-devops/0x15-api/README.md

 All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') You must use get to access to dictionary value by key (it won’t throw an exception if the key doesn’t exist in the dictionary)
 Your code should not be executed when imported (by using if __name__ == "__main__":)

-Table of contents
-Files	Description
-0-gather_data_from_an_API.py	Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.

-Requirements:

-You must use urllib or requests module
-The script must accept an integer as a parameter, which is the employee ID The script must display on the standard output the employee TODO list progress in this exact format:
-First line: Employee EMPLOYEE_NAME is done with tasks(NUMBER_OF_DONE_TASKS/TOTAL_NUMBER_OF_TASKS):
-EMPLOYEE_NAME: name of the employee
-NUMBER_OF_DONE_TASKS: number of completed tasks
-TOTAL_NUMBER_OF_TASKS: total number of tasks, which is the sum of completed and non-completed tasks Second and N next lines display the title of completed tasks: TASK_TITLE (with 1 tabulation and 1 space before the TASK_TITLE)
-1-export_to_CSV.py	Python script to export data in the CSV format, extending from 0-gather_data_from_an_API.py 2-export_to_JSON.py	Python script to export data in the JSON format, extending from 0-gather_data_from_an_API.py 3-dictionary_of_list_of_dictionaries.py	Python script to export data in the JSON format, extending from 0-gather_data_from_an_API.py and 2-export_to_JSON.py